Like its cars, Ferrari shares won't come cheap or easily

 Some analysts have advised caution when putting money on a low-growth, capital intensive carmaker that may struggle to justify a luxury valuation in the long run given its profit margins and the high investment needed to put its logo on other exclusive products.

-Ferrari’s profits have nearly trebled over the past decade and its 14 percent operating margin - operating profit as a percentage of sales - is unmatched by any carmaker bar high-end sports car rival Porsche (VOWG_p.DE).
-But those margins are still well below luxury brand Prada’s (1913.HK) 26 percent and they have been pressured by rising costs.
+Ferrari’s profits have nearly trebled over the past decade and its 14 percent operating margin - operating profit as a percentage of sales - is unmatched by any carmaker bar high-end sports car rival Porsche.
+But those margins are still well below luxury brand Prada’s 26 percent and they have been pressured by rising costs.

 Its revenue growth has been slower than most European luxury goods firms and the money it invests to develop new models and engines is more than double, depressing its return on capital.